What does Spiritual Mastery mean to you?

 The 8 Main Powers of the Soul

-This power allows you to return to peace and find your internal focus by withdrawing your attention away from everything external for short periods of time every day.
-To build this power, give yourself time to be quiet and reflective and to contemplate upon your original nature.
+This power, when praticed, allows you to return to peace and find your internal focus by withdrawing your attention away from everything external for short periods of time every day.
+To build this power, give yourself time to be quiet and reflective and to contemplate upon your original nature and the nature of Supreme Goodness.
+Imbibe power from the Supreme Goodness.

-As you cultivate this ability to withdraw, you experience how beneficial it is to retreat from the pull of the world, other people, and the 5 senses on a daily basis.
+As you cultivate this ability to withdraw, you experience how beneficial it is to retreat from the pull of the world, other people, and the five senses on a daily basis and to nurture and fortify your Self in the remembrance of the Supreme Being, also called the Ocean of Love, Ocean of Peace.

-As your sense of freedom from the outer world grows and the pull of peace from your inner world increases, your meditative time and the desire for it will increase as well.
+As your sense of freedom from the outer world grows and the pull of peace from your inner world increases, your meditative time and the desire for it also increases.

 The power to withdraw is possible even while engaged in activity.
 Even though your thoughts must be involved during most tasks, withdraw every so often and return to your inner state of peace.

 As you practice this, your thoughts will disengage when not absolutely necessary.
 Your mental energy will be saved.
 This is called true controlling power and brings great strength back to the soul.
 The soul begins to take its rightful place as the one in charge, the sovereign being.
-As you become the master of your senses and incoming stimuli, you no longer feel like a slave to the body.
+As you become the master of your senses and incoming stimuli, you no longer feel like a slave to emotions or to the body.
+You are no longer being knocked around by external circumstances.
+You have become comfortable and at home in your inner sanctuary.

-These are the benefits of the Power to Withdraw.
+These are the many benefits of the Power to Withdraw.

-However, because these potential ‘advisors’~ the mind, intellect, and sanskaras have been unsupervised and accustomed to too much freedom for too long, they now mistakenly think that they are your masters.
+However, because these potential ‘advisors’~ the mind, intellect, and sanskaras have gone unsupervised and accustomed to too much freedom for too long, they now mistakenly think that they are in charge.
 This is not their fault; it is simply the result of what has happened to you, the soul, over time.
+Now is the time, to take back the reins.

 When your inquiring intellect asks why it should be quiet, help it to realize that the understanding it desires only comes through listening and observing, not through relentless questioning and searching.
 Invite it to relax, detach, and be a loving observer.